-Product ideas can come from anywhere.
-But how do product managers ensure they’re working on ideas that result in customer-centric products?
+Ideas can come from anywhere.
+But how do product managers ensure they’re working on the ones that result in customer-driven products?
 By tapping into the insights offered by customer feedback, of course.
 And how do product managers collect, organize, prioritize and align teams on these ideas?
-Using idea management.
+Using the right process.

 Here’s a scenario you’re probably familiar with: a product manager acts as the de-facto idea management...everything: the process, the system, the tool, the strategy.
 She collects vital customer insights and information about the product by jumping from meeting to meeting with the teams that possess this information.
 She’s trying—and failing—to hold these insights using multiple spreadsheets, sticky notes, and dashboards.